-- 13.1 Where premium or benefit increases are opted for from outset, the effect of these should be reflected in the Illustrative Table of Projected Benefits and Charges, on the basis of best estimates of the determinant of the increases which are consistent with the assumed investment return. - 13.2 Where, for the purposes of Paragraph 13.1 or otherwise, it is necessary to make assumptions about the rate of change in consumer prices or the rate of change in general earnings, the following approach should be used: - (a) in the case of the primary illustration, the rate of change in general earnings used should be 5% per annum, while the rate of change in consumer prices used should be 3% per annum; - (b) in the case of the second illustration, where the company has chosen to provide the second illustration at a rate of investment return greater than the rate of investment return assumed in the primary illustration, the rate of change in general earnings used should be 6% per annum, while the rate of change in consumer prices used should be 4% per annum; - (c) in the case of the second illustration, where the company has chosen to provide the second illustration at a rate of investment return not greater than the rate of investment return assumed in the primary illustration, the rate of change in general earnings used should be not less than the rate determined as the assumed rate of investment return less 4% per annum, while the rate of change in consumer prices used should be not less than the rate determined as the assumed rate of investment return less 6% per annum; and - (d) in the case of the second illustration, where the Actuary has advised the company to provide the second illustration at a rate of investment return not greater than the rate of investment return assumed in the primary illustration, the Actuary should advise the company as to the appropriate rate of change in general earnings and the appropriate rate of change in consumer prices to assume.
+- 13.1 Where premium or benefit increases are opted for from outset, the effect of these should be reflected in the Illustrative Table of Projected Benefits and Charges, on the basis of best estimates of the determinant of the increases which are consistent with the assumed investment return, subject to the proviso that, in the case of pension contracts, the rate of premium increase assumed should not exceed the rate of salary escalation or the rate of deflation required for the purposes of Paragraph 12.2. - Where, for the purposes of Paragraph 13.1 or otherwise, it is necessary to make assumptions about the rate of change in consumer prices or the rate of change in general earnings, the following approach should be used: - (a) in the case of the primary illustration, the rate of change in general earnings used should be 3% per annum, while the rate of change in consumer prices used should be 2% per annum; - (b) in the case of the second illustration, where the company has chosen to provide the second illustration at a rate of investment return greater than the rate of investment return assumed in the primary illustration, the rate of change in general earnings used should be 4% per annum, while the rate of change in consumer prices used should be 3% per annum; - (c) in the case of the second illustration, where the company has chosen to provide the second illustration at a rate of investment return not greater than the rate of investment return assumed in the primary illustration, the rate of change in general earnings used should be not less than the rate determined as the assumed rate of investment return less 4% per annum, while the rate of change in consumer prices used should be not less than the rate determined as the assumed rate of investment return less 5% per annum; and - (d) in the case of the second illustration, where the Actuary has advised the company to provide the second illustration at a rate of investment return not greater than the rate of investment return assumed in the primary illustration, the Actuary should advise the company as to the appropriate rate of change in general earnings and the appropriate rate of change in consumer prices to assume.